Usha-Mounika/Samsung_PD/README.md

 <summary>Timing Analysis with real clocks using OpenSTA</summary>
 <br>

-Due to addition of clock buffers, clock network delay has been introduced and it will combining all the delays.With real clocks, we will need to have buffers inserted into the clock path to ensure the clock signal integrity.Because of the buffer introduction, the clock edge will reach the clock pin with consideration to the delays of the buffers inserted.
+Due to addition of clock buffers, clock network delay has been introduced and it will combine all the delays.With real clocks, we will need to have buffers inserted into the clock path to ensure the clock signal integrity.Because of the buffer insertion, the clock edge will reach the clock pin with consideration to the delays of the buffers inserted.

 The clock network delay will also need to take into consideration the delays from the buffers inserted.The window will become shifted as a result of the delays from the buffers inserted.
 The skew for this design will now be the difference between the deltas, and the equation for setup timing analysis will also changed based on the image shown.If the data arrival time is higher than the data required time, then we will have negative slack on the path, meaning we have violations.
 ![dsk4_1](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/3086186c-8b59-4513-bd99-cd4a52b5eb27)

-For hold timing analysis, where the capture edge is on the o clock rise edge, the combinational delay should be greater than the hold time of the flop.
+For hold timing analysis, where the capture edge is on the 0 clock rise edge, the combinational delay should be greater than the hold time of the flop.
 Hold time refers to the second mux delay, which is the time required for the data to be sent after the clock edge within the flop.
 So the data needs to be arrived after the hold time, so the new data can be captured into the flop, after existing data is launched out.
 ![dsk4_2](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/d612f1f8-32a5-40b4-aaaa-69d8486731c7)